thecredibleway/thecredibleway-com/docs/faq/questions/how-can-the-bible-be-trusted-if-it-was-written-by-mere-men.md

 ## Ask the Author directly

 No other book in human history even compares to the Bible.
-It's a unified message across millennia, filled with prophecy, moral wisdom, and divine power.
+It's a unified message across millennia, filled with prophecy, moral wisdom and divine power.
 It doesn't just tell us what to do - it changes who we are.
-If it were merely the product of man, it would reflect man's flaws, limited knowledge, and shifting moral compass.
-But instead, we find in its pages eternal truths that have outlasted kingdoms, cultures, and critics.
+If it were merely the product of man, it would reflect man's flaws, limited knowledge and shifting moral compass.
+But instead, we find in its pages eternal truths that have outlasted kingdoms, cultures and critics.

 [Hebrews 4:12](https://www.biblegateway.com/passage/?search=heb%204%3A12&version=NKJV) declares, *"The word of God is alive and active, sharper than any double-edged sword... it judges the thoughts and attitudes of the heart."*